spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 - Palette provides a cloud-like experience for deploying clusters on bare metal servers.
 The result is increased performance at minimal cost and operational effort.

-- A Private Cloud Gateway (PCG) that you install into a MAAS cloud using a local installer will facilitate communication between Palette and MAAS.
-This is necessary because Palette needs to communicate with a specific MAAS server.
-However, MAAS environments are typically in a private network without a central endpoint.
-The PCG provides this endpoint and also wraps the MAAS environment into a cloud account that you can target for cluster deployment in Palette.
+- A Private Cloud Gateway (PCG) that you install into a MAAS cloud using a local installer facilitates communication between Palette and MAAS.
+The PCG is necessary in MAAS environments where Palette does not have direct network access to the MAAS server.
+Since MAAS environments are typically in a private network without a central endpoint, the PCG provides this endpoint and also wraps the MAAS environment into a cloud account that you can target for cluster deployment in Palette.

   <br />